Sarah Cowper: Diarist

 Cowper would begin her diary in July 1700 and continue until 1716, when her failing eyesight and frail hands forced her to stop.
 For those 16 years it covered, in detail, all portions of her life, including her feelings about her family, the politics of the time and current gossip, all presented from within her sternly moralistic framework.
 Indead it seems that she originally treated the work as a spiritual diary, allowing her to vent her own frustrations as well as serving as a devotional aid.
 These two strands, the personal and the spiritual, would pervade the whole work.

 Much of the work was compiled from other texts, incorporating the words of different writers seamlessly into her own observations, often without signalling to the reader when she was doing so.
 It was a habit that she admitted to; "if other men’s sentences were left out, the pages would be void".
 This 'borrowing' gave her observations literary cadence and lent them an air of authority.

 Later life

-When Sir William Cowper would die on the 26 November 1706, making her financially independent, Sarah Cowper would embark on a programme of philanthropy.
-She enjoyed her widowhood greatly commenting "Methinks I taste and feel that liberty is sweet".
-She would spend most of her time reading, writing, visiting others and going to church. she died on 3 February 1720 and was buried St Mary's Church, Hertingfordbury, Hertfordshire, where a monument was erected praising her "industry, virtue, wisdom, and piety".
+Sir William Cowper died on the 26 November 1706, making his widow financially independent.
+Sarah Cowper embarked on a programme of philanthropy.
+She enjoyed her widowhood greatly, commenting "Methinks I taste and feel that liberty is sweet".
+She spend most of her time reading, writing, visiting others and going to church.
+She died on 3 February 1720 and was buried St Mary's Church, Hertingfordbury, Hertfordshire, where a monument was erected praising her "industry, virtue, wisdom, and piety".